 I love all of the different products that Knorr has to make dinnertime easier.
 This Four Cheese and Sun-dried Tomato Chicken Pasta not only uses a Knorr Four Cheese packet to save you time and money (since you aren’t buying all of those extra ingredients), but it also uses frozen chicken and the crockpot.
-This is super easy to throw together, and there really isn’t anything for you to do, but sit and wait.
+This four cheese and sun dried tomato chicken pasta is super easy to throw together, and there really isn’t anything for you to do, but sit and wait.

 2. Remember that depending on the size of chicken breasts that you use your cooking time will vary.
 I would occasionally check on the chicken and when it’s cooked through and it is falling apart it’s done.
 Keeping your crockpot on warm can be helpful, but it would be wise to remember that “warm” is keeping the food heated, which means that it is continuing to cook even if it is lower and slower.
 You don’t want to cook your sauce down to nothing.